Find all the information you need about the Stamp Duty cut announced on 08/07/2020.

 So, if you’re new to this, remember:

 - The buyer of a property, not the seller, pays Stamp Duty.
 You never pay Stamp Duty when you sell.
-You may, however, have to pay Capital Gains Tax
+You may however have to pay Capital Gains Tax when you sell a property that's not your main residence

 - You can't deduct Stamp Duty from Income Tax, even on buy-to-let properties.
 However, you can deduct it from your taxable gains to reduce the Capital Gains Tax you pay when you sell a property

-- You don’t pay VAT on Stamp Duty - it’s charged at its own rates
+- You don’t pay VAT on Stamp Duty - it’s a tax in itself.
+Also you don't pay VAT on the purchase of a property

 - Stamp Duty exemption areas don’t exist.
 Whether you qualify for an exemption depends on your situation and your property value